 Event Logs for Opens, Clicks, and Unsubscribes

-- A notification is added to the GMass Reports –> Opens Label anytime an email is opened.
+- GMass Reports –> Opens Label anytime an email is opened.

-- A notification is added to the GMass Reports –> Clicks Label anytime a link in an email is clicked.
+- GMass Reports –> Clicks Label anytime a link in an email is clicked.

-- A notification is added to the GMass Reports –> Unsubscribes Label anytime someone unsubscribes.
+- GMass Reports –> Unsubscribes Label anytime someone unsubscribes.

-Why do this?
-First, if you ever want to send a new campaign to everyone that’s ever opened any email from you, or anyone that’s ever clicked a link in any email from you, can easily do so by going to the appropriate Label, and clicking the magical build email list button.
+If you ever want to send a new campaign to everyone that’s ever opened any email from you, or anyone that’s ever clicked a link in any email from you, can easily do so by going to the appropriate Label, and clicking the build email list button.
 Secondly, if you’re monitoring your campaign activity from your mobile device and you use the Gmail app, you can go to the appropriate Label and watch notifications appear and feel confident that people are engaging with your campaign.
 It’s an easy way to watch real-time activity on your campaign wherever you are and whatever device you’re using, whether it’s a laptop or mobile phone.

 Replies, Bounces, and Blocks